cisco/mindmeld/source/blueprints/overview.rst

    ...
 Listening...

-Using Python: You can interact with the app with the following snippet.
-Try the queries shown in the examples, then try some queries of your own invention.
+Using Python: use the following snippet to interact with the app.

 *Food Ordering example*